Direct action: History

 Anti-globalization activists forced the Seattle WTO Ministerial Conference of 1999 to end early via direct action tactics and prefigurative politics.

-On April 28, 2009, Greenpeace activists, including Phil Radford, scaled a crane across the street from the Department of State, calling on world leaders to address climate change.
-Soon thereafter, they dropped a banner from Mount Rushmore, placing President Obama's face next to other historic presidents.
-The banner read: "History honors leaders.
-Stop global warming."

 Human rights activists have used direct action in the campaign to close the School of the Americas (SOA).
 245 SOA Watch protestors have collectively spent almost 100 years in prison, and more than 50 people have served probation sentences.

 In the United States, direct action is increasingly used to oppose the fossil fuel industry, oil drilling, pipelines, and gas power plant projects.

 Direct action was taken at arms factories in the United States and the United Kingdom that supplied arms to Israel during the Gaza war.

 Practitioners

 Anarchists organize almost exclusively through direct action, which they use due to a rejection of party politics and a refusal to work within hierarchical bureaucratic institutions.